papajessie/swcpy/docs/RebelBetaTroopSample.md

 ---
-title: Elite Orbak Marauder (EmpireBetaTroopSample)
+title: Elite Orbak Marauder (RebelBetaTroopSample)
 category: unit
 ---

-# Elite Orbak Marauder (EmpireBetaTroopSample)
+# Elite Orbak Marauder (RebelBetaTroopSample)

 You can read an [explanation  of the various unit stats](unitexplained.md).